Welcome to St Mary'sHere you will find out about how we prepare for and administer the Sacraments and how we could help you

 Do I use God’s name and the names of Jesus, Mary, and the saints with love and reverence?

-My Relationships With Family, Friends, and Neighbors
+My Relationships With Family, Friends, and Neighbours

 Have I set a bad example through my words or actions?
 Do I treat others fairly?
 Do I spread stories that hurt other people?